-The restoration of this painting has been sponsored by the Boston Chapter of Save Venice and an Anonymous donor.
+The conservation treatment was sponsored by the Boston Chapter of Save Venice and an Anonymous donor.

 Following the Napoleonic suppressions, the painting was removed from the church of the Incurabili and relocated to the Accademia Galleries in 1865.
 Later, in 1882, it found a temporary home in the church of San Giovanni Decollato, where it decorated the ceiling among other artworks until the church underwent renovation.
 Presumably, the painting returned at the Accademia in the late 1950s, where it has since been kept in storage.